Jtporter9/Ricks-Ranchwear/src/pages/privacy-policy/index.md

 We will not store or collect Your payment card details.
 That information is provided directly to Our third-party payment processors whose use of Your personal information is governed by their Privacy Policy.
 These payment processors adhere to the standards set by PCI-DSS as managed by the PCI Security Standards Council, which is a joint effort of brands like Visa, Mastercard, American Express and Discover.
 PCI-DSS requirements help ensure the secure handling of payment information.

-**\- Payeezy**
+* **Payeezy**

   Their Privacy Policy can be viewed at https://developer.payeezy.com/privacy-policy

 ### Behavioral Remarketing

 The Company uses remarketing services to advertise on third party websites to You after You visited our Service.
 We and Our third-party vendors use cookies to inform, optimize and serve ads based on Your past visits to our Service.

-**\- Google Ads (AdWords)**
+* **Google Ads (AdWords)**

   Google Ads (AdWords) remarketing service is provided by Google Inc.

   You can opt-out of Google Analytics for Display Advertising and customise the Google Display Network ads by visiting the Google Ads Settings page: http://www.google.com/settings/ads

   Google also recommends installing the Google Analytics Opt-out Browser Add-on – https://tools.google.com/dlpage/gaoptout – for your web browser.
 Google Analytics Opt-out Browser Add-on provides visitors with the ability to prevent their data from being collected and used by Google Analytics.

   For more information on the privacy practices of Google, please visit the Google Privacy & Terms web page: https://policies.google.com/privacy

-**Twitter**
+* **Twitter**

   Twitter remarketing service is provided by Twitter Inc.

   You can opt-out from Twitter’s interest-based ads by following their instructions: https://support.twitter.com/articles/20170405

   You can learn more about the privacy practices and policies of Twitter by visiting their Privacy Policy page: https://twitter.com/privacy

-**\- Facebook**
+* **Facebook**

   Facebook remarketing service is provided by Facebook Inc.

   You can learn more about interest-based advertising from Facebook by visiting this page: https://www.facebook.com/help/164968693837950

   To opt-out from Facebook’s interest-based ads, follow these instructions from Facebook: https://www.facebook.com/help/568137493302217

   Facebook adheres to the Self-Regulatory Principles for Online Behavioural Advertising established by the Digital Advertising Alliance.
 You can also opt-out from Facebook and other participating companies through the Digital Advertising Alliance in the USA http://www.aboutads.info/choices/, the Digital Advertising Alliance of Canada in Canada http://youradchoices.ca/ or the European Interactive Digital Advertising Alliance in Europe http://www.youronlinechoices.eu/, or opt-out using your mobile device settings.

   For more information on the privacy practices of Facebook, please visit Facebook’s Data Policy: https://www.facebook.com/privacy/explanation

-**\- Pinterest**
+* **Pinterest**

   Pinterest remarketing service is provided by Pinterest Inc.

   You can opt-out from Pinterest’s interest-based ads by enabling the “Do Not Track” functionality of your web browser or by following Pinterest instructions: http://help.pinterest.com/en/articles/personalization-and-data

   You can learn more about the privacy practices and policies of Pinterest by visiting their Privacy Policy page: https://about.pinterest.com/en/privacy-policy

-**\- AdRoll**
+* **AdRoll**

   AdRoll remarketing service is provided by Semantic Sugar, Inc.

   You can opt-out of AdRoll remarketing by visiting this AdRoll Advertising Preferences web page: http://info.evidon.com/pub_info/573?v=1&nt=1&nw=false

   For more information on the privacy practices of AdRoll, please visit the AdRoll Privacy Policy web page: http://www.adroll.com/about/privacy

 ### CCPA Privacy
 Your Rights under the CCPA